open-telemetry/opentelemetry-java-instrumentation/instrumentation/kafka/kafka-clients/kafka-clients-2.6/library/README.md

 The Kafka client exposes metrics via `org.apache.kafka.common.metrics.MetricsReporter` interface.
 OpenTelemetry provides an implementation that bridges the metrics into OpenTelemetry.

-To use, add merge the config properties from `KafkaTelemetry.create(OpenTelemetry).metricConfigProperties()` with the configuration used when creating your producer or consumer.
+To use, merge the config properties from `KafkaTelemetry.create(OpenTelemetry).metricConfigProperties()` with the configuration used when creating your producer or consumer.